 So, how do you change careers if you can relate a little too well with these statements?
 First, it’s important to acknowledge that changing careers sometimes isn’t a personal choice, but a necessity.
 For example, you may have found yourself on the wrong end of a significant layoff and are ready to pivot for more long-term job security.
 Regardless of the reason behind this change, there are various steps you can take to make the transition work to your benefit.

 Start making a plan to find a job that embraces your passions, because happiness is a key component of job performance and career advancement.
-Follow these steps to push yourself off of autopilot and make the change.
+Follow these steps to push yourself off of autopilot and learn how to make a career change.

 1. Get specific about what’s not working.